-Figure 413: Mobile station panel (a) and base station panel (b) defining the antenna in cellular system
+Figure 413: Mobile station panel (a) and base station panel (b) defining the antenna parameters in a cellular system

 Antenna height

-The 'height of the antenna should correspond to its definition in the selected propagation model for that link (e.g. it might be the height above ground, effective height or height above local clutter).
+The reference point for 'height of the antenna’ should correspond to its definition in the selected propagation model for that link (e.g. it might be the height above ground, effective height or height above local clutter).

 antenna pointing azimuth reference and antenna azimuth (within a link)

-For the generic system, you can set, in the azimuth domain, whether an antenna is pointing or not at its opposite transceiver and how much of angle offset should your antenna have:
+For the generic system, an antenna can be set so it is pointing or not at its corresponding transmitter or receiver in the azimuth plane, plus an additional angle offset: